alexdangel/alexdangel.github.io/index.md

 ## Upcoming Presentations
-- **September 2025:** Advances with Field Experiments Conference in Chicago, USA (accepted).
 - **June 2025:** EAERE Summer Conference in Bergen, Norway.

+## Recent Presentations
 - **June 2025:** ZEW-Heidelberg-Mannheim Environmental Economics Brownbag Seminar.

-## Recent Presentations
 - **May 2025:** Mannheim Conference on Energy and the Environment in Mannheim.
 - **May 2025:** AERE@OSWEET.
 - **March 2025:** CESifo / ifo Junior Workshop on Energy and Climate Economics 2025 in Munich.